Exercise - Organize data in a spreadsheet

 3. Set the Start column to D and Start row to 1.

-4. Set the End column to D and then set End row to %FirstFreeRowOnColumn-1% so that the entire column is dynamically selected without having to calculate its length.
+4. Set the End column to D and then set End row to the variable from the previous step by selecting the variable icon, then selecting the value: %FirstFreeRowOnColumn% so that the action selects the entire column without having to calculate its length.
+Save the action.

-Screenshot of Copy cells from Excel worksheet properties dialog.
+Screenshot of Copy cells from Excel worksheet properties dialog highlighting the variable button and the correct variable chosen.

 To paste cells, follow these steps: